 I’m always trying different things.

-Sleeping with braids is hard, it works but they’re not comfortable and then I have hair fro in the morning.
+The thing with the braids though is they’re not comfortable to sleep on and then I have hair afro in the morning.

 What about you?

 What signs led you to know you have Trichotillomania?